How Raising Agents Work: The Science Behind Fluffy Cakes and Light Breads

 The rate of this reaction is influenced by the strength of the acid and the temperature.
 Stronger acids react faster.

-- Baking Powder's Reaction: Double-acting baking powders utilize a combination of fast and slow-reacting acids.
+- Baking Powder's Reaction: Double-acting baking powders apply a combination of fast and slow-reacting acids.
 The fast-reacting acid reacts immediately upon mixing with moisture, providing an initial rise.
 The slow-reacting acid reacts when heated in the oven, contributing to the final rise.
 This two-stage action ensures consistent leavening.

 Frequently Asked Questions (FAQ)